martijndeh/lego/README.md

 ## Migrations

-To alter your tables you should use migrations.
 To create a migration you can simply invoke `lego migrate:make`.
-This creates an empty migration with an `up` and a `down` method.
+This creates an empty migration with an `up` and a `down` function in which you can write your queries to alter your database.

 To execute migrations, simply invoke `lego migrate:latest`.
 Migrations are executed in a transaction.
-The transaction is passed as argument in both the `up` and `down` method.
+The transaction is passed as argument in the migrate functions.

 ```js
 export function up(transaction) {